 What Is Quantitative Easing and Does It Work?

-In a interview with Francesco Bianchi, Professor of Economics at Duke and Cornell universities, Invezz asked, What is quantitative easing, and how does it effects the economy?
+In an interview with Francesco Bianchi, Professor of Economics at Duke and Cornell universities, Invezz asked: what is quantitative easing, and how does it affect the economy?

 Professor Bianchi: Basically, quantitative easing is a particular form of monetary policy, which central banks started to implement recently, because the traditional way of conducting monetary policy that is about moving short-term interest rates was no longer implementable.

 During regular times central banks move short-term interest rates in order to control the interest rates prevalent in the economy through the inter-bank market – interest rates at which banks can borrow from each other.
 However, following the 2008 financial crisis, in many countries the short-term nominal interest rate has approached what is called the zero lower bound.
 The short term interest rate came so close to zero that it became basically impossible to lower it further in order to stimulate the economy.
 Simply speaking, the zero lower bound implies that the nominal interest rate cannot go negative.
 Therefore, standard monetary policy is limited by this zero lower bound.

 The moment that central banks, such as the Federal Reserve, realised that they could not use the traditional way to conduct monetary policy anymore, they came up with another approach which is what we call quantitative easing.
 First of all, quantitative easing involves a change in the kind of assets the central bank buys.
 The traditional approach to moving short-term interest rates is based on the purchases of risk-free assets with short maturity – generally government bonds.
 Instead, with quantitative easing, the kind of assets the central bank buys varies.
 They can be bonds with longer maturity, but they can also be very different kinds of assets, such as securities issued by private entities.
 Mostly however, it depends on what kind of goal the central bank has in mind.